hophiducanh/a-little-bit-about-spring/spring-fcm/src/main/java/com/logbasex/fcm/docs/README.md

 In summary, the separation of these configurations aligns with the principle of least privilege and ensures secure interaction with Firebase services: the client-side configuration allows receiving messages, while the server-side configuration with a Service Account enables broader administrative capabilities.

 ## Test Push Notification

+> Maybe you need to wait a min.

 ![](fcm-test-push-notification.png)